 RCR Requirements for Graduate Students and Graduate Faculty

 Effective starting Spring 2013, all graduate students and their faculty advisors must complete RCR training through the Collaborative Institutional Training Initiative (CITI) online prior to initiation of research projects (e.g., professional papers, theses, and dissertations).
-For specific information regarding this requirement, contact the TWU Graduate School.
+For specific information regarding this requirement, visit the the TWU Graduate School's website.
 As a member of CITI, TWU offers several training options for researchers.
 Please note that Responsible Conduct of Research Training and Human Subject Research training are different modules and fulfill different requirements.
 Make sure you are accessing the RCR course when completing the training for this requirement.